devendranaga/linux-systems-programming-with-c/README.md

 Almost all of the code samples are kept at [GitHub](https://github.com/DevNaga/gists.git).
 Please feel free to clone.

-Please open a ticket for grammatical errors, a new feature request or topic addition or [email](<mailto:devendra.aaru@gmail.com>) me about it.
+Please open a ticket for grammatical errors, a new feature request or topic addition.
+You can also [email](<mailto:devendra.aaru@gmail.com>) me about it.

 -----